Sheep may safely graze: Instrumentation

 Bach had a Baroque instrumental ensemble at his disposal including two horns, an instrument associated with the hunt.

 For this number (movement 9 of the complete work), the singer is not accompanied by the full ensemble used elsewhere in the cantata, but by two recorders and continuo.
 The use of flute-like instruments is typical of pastoral music.

 Since the revival of Bach's music in the 19th century, "Sheep may safely graze" has been arranged for other instruments.

 Text

 The piece's title evokes a pastoral scene and has been referenced in discussions of how European culture depicts domestic animals and sheep in particular.

 In the cantata, the recitative and aria are sung by the role of the ancient Roman god of shepherds, flocks, and livestock, Pales.
 Pales compares the peaceful life of sheep under a watchful shepherd to the inhabitants of a state with a wise ruler.

-If not performed within the cantata, the recitative is omitted.
+When not performed within the cantata, the recitative is typically omitted.